-To prevent abuse, keep the jury system stable and give everyone clear and equal environments, there are some restrictions to which all submissions are subjected:
+Submissions are run in a sandbox to prevent abuse, keep the jury system stable and give everyone clear and equal environments.
+There are some restrictions to which all submissions are subjected:

 - compile time Compilation of your program may take no longer than 30 seconds.
 After that, compilation will be aborted and the result will be a compile error.
 In practice this should never give rise to problems.
 Should this happen to a normal program, please inform the judges right away. - source size The total amount of source code in a single submission may not exceed 256 kilobytes, otherwise your submission will be rejected. - memory The judges will specify how much memory you have available during execution of your program.
 This may vary per problem.
 It is the total amount of memory (including program code, statically and dynamically defined variables, stack, Java/Python VM, ...)!
-If your program tries to use more memory, it will most likely abort, resulting in a run error. - number of processes You are not supposed to explicitly create multiple processes (threads).
+If your program tries to use more memory, it will most likely abort, resulting in a run error. - creating new files Do not create new files.
+The sandbox will not allow this and the file open function will return a failure.
+Using the file without handling this error can result in a runtime error depending on the submission language. - number of processes You are not supposed to explicitly create multiple processes (threads).
 This is to no avail anyway, because your program has exactly 1 processor core fully at its disposal.

-To increase stability of the system, DOMjudge executes submissions in a sandbox where a maximum of 64 processes can be run simultaneously (including processes that started your program).
+DOMjudge executes submissions in a sandbox where a maximum of 64 processes can be run simultaneously (including processes that started your program).